core-wg/echo-request-tag/draft-ietf-core-echo-request-tag.md

 Servers that use the List of Cached Random Values and Timestamps method described in {{echo-state}} may be vulnerable to resource exhaustion attacks.
 One way to minimize state is to use the Integrity Protected Timestamp method described in {{echo-state}}.

 When the Token (or part of the Token) contains a sequence number, the encoding of the sequence number has to be chosen in a way to avoid any collisions.
-This is especially true when the Token contains more information than just the sequence number (e.g. serialized state).
+This is especially true when the Token contains more information than just the sequence number, e.g. serialized state as in {{I-D.ietf-core-stateless}}.

 # Privacy Considerations {#priv-cons}